Fringe Box

 In his speech, Rabbi Goldberg shared his commitment to building a covenantal community serving three intertwined groups—the Jewish community, the people of Guildford and Surrey, and the University of Surrey.

-“Together, we are building a community rooted in kindness, justice, and peace,” he said, honoring figures like Rabbi Jonathan Sacks, who inspired him with the idea of covenant as a partnership in kindness and responsibility.
+“Together, we are building a community rooted in kindness, justice, and peace,” he said, honouring figures like Rabbi Jonathan Sacks, who inspired him with the idea of covenant as a partnership in kindness and responsibility.

 “My covenant extends beyond synagogue walls, reaching out to all people in Guildford and Surrey.
 Together, we aim to build bridges across faiths and cultures, fostering unity and mutual respect.”